1. Data protection – at a glance

 The website of Just Access e.
 V. (just-access.de) represented by Dr. Mark Somos, collects the data.
 You can access further contact details at “Information on the responsible office”, as well as in the Legal Disclaimer of this website.

 We collect data which you share with us, e.g. by sending us an E-Mail which encloses your data.

 Other data is collected automatically through our IT-systems once you visit our website.
 These are especially technical data (e.g. internet browser, software, access times).
 The data is collected automatically, once you visit our website.

 Which rights do you have regarding your data?

-At any time, you have the right to obtain information regarding the origin, receipt and purpose of your personal data free of charge.
+All of your rights are listed in Chapter III of the GDPR and can be exercised at any time.
+You have the right to obtain information regarding the origin, receipt and purpose of your personal data free of charge.
 Furthermore, you have the right to demand that your information shall be corrected, blocked or deleted.
 You can contact us at any time regarding this and other questions on data protection.
 Please use the contact details given under the section “Information on the responsible office”, as well as in the legal disclaimer of this website.
-Besides that, you have the right to lodge complaints with the respective supervisory authority.
+Besides that, you have the right to lodge complaints with the German supervisory authority.

 Additionally, you have the right, under certain circumstances, to the restriction of the processing of your personal data.
 You can find details regarding this under the section “Right to restriction of processing”.

 We take the protection of your personal data seriously.
 We treat your personal data confidentially and in line with the data protection regulations as well as with this privacy statement.